chevcast/shotgun/README.md

     // cmds/echo.js

-    exports.invoke = function (res, options, shell) {
+    exports.invoke = function (options, shell) {
         options.iterations == 5; // true
         options.message == "Dance monkey, dance!"; // true
     };

-Since the `message` option has `nodash` set to true shotgun simply parses the user input and adds first non-named option to the options object under `message`.
-The order matters if the option has `nodash` enabled.
+Since the `message` option has `noName` set to true shotgun simply parses the user input and adds first non-named option to the options object under `message`.
+The order matters if the option has `noName` enabled.

 I stated earlier that named options are passed to the command even if they are not defined in the `options` property of that command.
 Thus, the following is valid: